 Mediocre chili.
-It’s a plague running through midwestern households like Mary Kay at a church potluck.
-And we’ve all succumbed to the ‘please don’t let this happen’ prayer while fast-paced stadium shuffling to the bathroom after being force-fed your uncle’s tailgating tradition.
-We need an intervention, and the answer hails from Cincinnati.
+It’s a plague running through households like Mary Kay at a church potluck.
+And we’ve all succumbed to the ‘please don’t let this happen’ prayer while run shuffling to the stadium bathroom after being force-fed our uncle’s tailgating tradition.
+It’s time for an intervention, and the answer hails from Cincinnati.

-The truth is it’s good.
+Charming, but we’re here for the chili.And the truth is it’s good.
 I mean damn good.
-So good, you’ll be willing to overlook the abnormal activity of placing chili on top of spaghetti noodles.
-Granted, you can also go with the chili dog affectionately referred to as a ‘coney’ and equally as delicious.
-But the fun doesn’t stop there.
-You proceed to what is known as ordering via the ‘way’ system, which is as follows:
+So good, you’ll be willing to overlook the abnormal activity of placing chili on top of naked spaghetti noodles.
+But if it’s culinary sin too great to swallow, you can dip your toe in by getting the chili dog affectionately referred to as a ‘coney’.
+It’s equally as delicious and I wholeheartedly recommend you get both.
+But the fun doesn’t stop here.
+You’ll proceed to what is known as ordering via the ‘way’ system, which is as follows:

 - Two-way: spaghetti topped with chili (also called “chili spaghetti”)

 - Four-way onion: spaghetti, chili, and cheese w/ onions or cheese (Four-way w/onion is where it’s at!)

 - Five-way: spaghetti, chili, beans, onions, and cheese